Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 How To Plant Sunflower Seeds

 Sunflowers are reasonably easy to grow.
-In order to optimize the best height and growth, early spring is an ideal time to plant their seeds, although it is important to wait until the last frost in order to protect any new seedlings.
+Early spring is an ideal time to plant their seeds to optimize the best height and growth, although it is important to wait until the last frost to protect any new seedlings.
 Perennial sunflowers grow about two feet tall, while annuals can reach as high as eight feet.
-The maximum height depends a lot on the weather and how well it is cared for.
+The maximum height depends greatly on the weather and how well it is cared for.

 - They do best with at least six hours of sun.
 The shade is not essential.
 Therefore they can get continual sun without harming them.